christophajohns/link-prediction/README.md

 1. It provides a heuristically constructed set of link data based on the [RICO dataset](https://interactionmining.org/rico).
 2. It provides several heuristic and learning-based link prediction models that can be used using with hierarchical screen data.

-This package is part of a master thesis project titled "Predicting Links for Mobile GUI Prototyping" by [Christoph A. Johns](mailto:christophjohns@aalto.fi?subject=[GitHub]%20Suggested%20Links%Figma%Plugin) at German Research Center for Artificial Intelligence (DFKI) and Aalto University.
+This package is part of a publication titled "Interactive Link Prediction as a Downstream Task for Foundational GUI Understanding Models" by [Christoph A. Johns](mailto:christophjohns@aalto.fi?subject=[GitHub]%20Suggested%20Links%Figma%Plugin) at Aarhus University.
-The project is supervised by Michael Barz and Prof. Antti Oulasvirta.
+The project was supervised by Michael Barz at German Research Center for Artificial Intelligence (DFKI).

 ## Requirements